-Powered mobile equipment (PME) is a self-propelled machine that assists in the movement or transport of an employer's materials and equipment or provides a work platform for workers.
-PME refers to a variety of machines including forklifts, pallet jacks, agricultural tractors and aerial lift platforms.
+Powered mobile equipment (PME) means a self-propelled machine or a combination of machines, including a prime mover, that is designed to manipulate or move materials or to provide a work platform for workers.
+It can include a variety of machines including forklifts, pallet jacks, agricultural tractors and aerial lift platforms.

 All workers must be trained to safely operate PME before using it on the job.
 OHS legislation states PME training must: